 Statewide Interlibrary Loan

 Resource sharing is a primary objective of the Wisconsin Library Technology Strategic Plan and leads to a successful statewide library network.
-The Division for Libraries and Technology (DLTCL) facilitates the implementation of the statewide library network.
-The Division has facilitated resource sharing in Wisconsin for twenty years through the WISCAT project.
+The Division for Libraries and Technology (DLTCL) facilitates the implementation of the statewide library network through the WISCAT project.
 WISCAT, a service project of Resources for Libraries and Lifelong Learning (RL&LL), is the statewide union catalog.
 The WISCAT project encompasses two major goals: